sachinverma53121/cricket-DBMS/README.md

     FOREIGN KEY(team_name) REFERENCES team(team_name)
 );
 ```
-*You can use Xampp / Wampp to run LocalHost on your syatem and start these files
+*You can use Xampp / Wampp to run LocalHost on your system and start these files
 and start creating database in your system*